 Foods high in calories, particularly sugars and fats, are more likely to cause weight gain.
-The question is whether you can still lose weight?
+The question is whether you can still lose weight.
 To determine if calories matter more than portion size, we need to look at the research on weight loss.
-Also, whether we still need to be pedantic about tracking calories.
+Also, whether we still need to be pedantic about tracking calories?

-We based the principles of weight loss on the calories consumed and spent.
+Base the principles of weight loss on the calories consumed and spent.

 If you burn more than what you eat, you can start losing weight quickly.
 For example, even if you consume foods dense in calories, you can still reduce your overall fat and weight loss by reducing the portion size of “unhealthy” food groups.

 Regardless of the type of food, you can lose weight if you manage the portion size.
-The problem is that an unbalanced diet leads to other types of health problems, such as high cholesterol, the risk of diabetes, and poor fitness.
+The problem is that an unbalanced diet leads to other health problems, such as high cholesterol, the risk of diabetes, and poor fitness.
 Thus, when you choose better quality foods that are not high in unhealthy fats or sugars, you lose weight and improve your energy levels, strength, and overall well-being.

 Reducing the intake of calories through daily exercise and portion size can produce the most significant reductions in waist circumference and body fat percentage.
 However, if you don’t have the time to exercise every day, reducing how much you eat to lose weight is better.

+While you should not forget calorie counting, it should not be the only strategy to reach your health and wellness goals.
 If you consume foods dense in calories, keep the portion size small to avoid added fat and weight gain.
 Healthy calories in vegetables and fruits provide better nutrition than sugar or processed meals.
-But, you should still monitor whole grains.
+But you should still monitor whole grains.